cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 RAM](https://fedoraproject.org/wiki/Changes/Scale_ZRAM_to_full_memory_size).
 Job's a goodun.

-Okay, maybe that does require a little more explanation. :-)
+...okay, maybe that does require a little more explanation. :-)

 Fedora takes an aggressive approach here.
 They size the zram device to 100% of your physical RAM, capped at 8GB.
-You may be wondering how that makes any sense at all -- how can one have a swap device the size of one's RAM?
-And surely to read a page from zram, I have to decompress it into main RAM, right?.
-If zram is full, where do I put the decompressed page?
+You may be wondering how that makes any sense at all -- how can one have a swap device that's potentially the entire size of one's RAM?
+And surely to read a page from zram, I have to decompress it into main RAM, right?
+If zram is full, where does it even put the decompressed page?
+What is this madness?!

 Fedora solves this with a bit of educated gambling.
 First, zram is thin provisioned.
 Until pages are actually faulted, there's no memory use.
 So a zram device sized to 100% with nothing in it occupies no space except for the space used for bookkeeping.

-In addition to that, they are betting that your data compresses well, let's say ratio 3:1.
-So then, a 100% sized zram device will only physically occupy one third of RAM.
-This leaves 66% of RAM free for the OS and decompression buffers.
+In addition to that, they are betting that your data compresses well -- say, 3:1.
+So then, a 100% sized zram device will only physically occupy one third of RAM, leaving 66% free for the OS and decompression buffers.

-Then then use systemd-oomd to watch memory pressure.
-If it sees zram physically filling up RAM, it kills something based on policy before you hit the deadlock wall where where there wouldn't be enough space to compress.
+Then they use systemd-oomd to watch memory pressure.
+If it sees zram physically filling up RAM, it kills something based on policy before you hit the deadlock wall where there wouldn't be enough space to decompress.

 ## How to decide which to use

-So that's a lot of information and nuance.
-Based on that, how should one decide what to use?
+If you are in doubt, I strongly recommend you use zswap with disk-backed swap.

-I would argue that one should probably should choose zswap when tiering with disk based swap.
-It is much more tightly integrated with the rest of the memory management subsystem, has much better heuristics around reclaim and eviction, and generally has better behaviour at the extreme edge cases.
-It also handles hibernation transparently if you care about that.
-Disk based swap still has [significant upsides in many cases](https://chrisdown.name/2018/01/02/in-defence-of-swap.html), even if you have a lot of RAM, so I would suggest using it if possible.
+It is much more tightly integrated with the rest of the memory management subsystem than zram, has much better heuristics around reclaim and eviction, handles incompressible data much better, and degrades gracefully under pressure.
+It also handles hibernation transparently.
+Disk based swap still has [significant upsides in many cases](https://chrisdown.name/2018/01/02/in-defence-of-swap.html), even if you have a lot of RAM.

-But, as Fedora shows, zram is also quite usable on the desktop, as long as you have the commensurate tooling to support it, like `systemd-oomd`, and avoid having any other swap devices.
-By going this way you may not be getting the theoretical maximum out of your memory, but you also are avoiding some of the gnarly edge cases from tiering overall.
-So it's swings and roundabouts.
+The cases where zram makes sense are more nuanced.
+In embedded systems, zram is extremely simple and self-contained.
+When there is no disk at all, it is the obvious choice, and in those environments the predictability of a hard limit is often a feature rather than a bug.
+Another case is when you are deliberately going entirely disk-free by design, like in Fedora's case.

-On embedded systems, zram makes significantly more sense.
-It is extremely simple, extremely predictable, and in those environments usually manually sizing things makes more sense, and the workloads are much better understood and regulated.
+Android is the most prominent example of the diskless approach: billions of devices run zram with no disk swap at all, paired with a userspace kill daemon (lmkd).
+That combination completely sidesteps LRU inversion, because there is no disk swap tier to invert against.
+But Android's zram setup works because it has been extensively tuned for phone hardware and phone workloads -- and those assumptions don't travel.
+When we brought a similar setup to Quest, we found that the kernel's defaults actively worked against us in ways that weren't obvious.
+For example, the `vm.page-cluster` sysctl controls how many consecutive pages the kernel reads from swap at once, and defaults to 3 (this is logarithmic, so 2^3 pages).
+On disk, that may well be a sensible readahead optimisation.
+On zram, it's pure overhead: compressed pages have no locality, so pre-fetching neighbours buys you nothing and multiplies the cost of every swap-in.
+Getting it right required us to go back to basics and revisit assumptions the kernel makes for disk that simply don't hold for zram.

-On servers, in my opinion zram is a hard sell for a general audience.
-You are effectively telling the kernel to crash a service rather than let it run slowly for a few minutes, which might be okay for some services, but for some services restarting can be very expensive or disruptive.
-It can also manifest even more poorly at scale, where a minor memory spike across a fleet can turn into a mass outage rather than being absorbed as a temporary latency increase.
-It also doesn't work well with tiering.
-I can imagine use cases for it on the server too, but they are not well generalised or easy to recommend.
+Servers are where zram becomes an especially hard sell.
+Aside from the way in which zram (doesn't) degrade, zram's memory usage is basically opaque to the kernel and is not charged to any cgroup.
+The kernel has no visibility into how much memory zram is consuming on behalf of a given cgroup, which can break resource isolation and pressure signals between services.
+This gap alone has been a hard blocker for zram adoption at a number of organisations, including Meta, that run containerised or isolated workloads.

-There is also a subtler but operationally significant problem on servers: zram's memory usage is not accounted to any cgroup.
-On systems using cgroup-based memory limits -- which is essentially every container or service isolation setup -- the kernel has no visibility into how much memory zram is consuming on behalf of a given cgroup.
-This means per-cgroup memory accounting is off, which can badly skew memory pressure signals and resource attribution.
-Extending zram to support cgroup accounting is non-trivial architecturally, and this gap alone has been a hard blocker for zram adoption at a number of organisations running containerised workloads.
+In practice, across the services we've deployed zswap on at scale, it has consistently reduced OOMs, cut disk write pressure, and done so without any manual intervention. zram can work well, but it requires committing to the kind of full setup it was designed for.
+If you are not sure whether you have done that, you almost certainly want zswap.

-Both technologies are valid, and both have their place.
-The real answer depends on your performance philosophy, your workload, and your tolerance for complexity.
-Hopefully this post has helped you to understand the tradeoffs better so you can make an informed decision.
+Many thanks to [Nhat Pham](https://github.com/nhatsmrt) for his extensive feedback on this post.